Advertise Lake Vacation Rentals

 Popular activities on the lake include boating, windsurfing, water skiing, sailing, fishing, ice fishing, sunbathing, swimming, kayaking, canoeing, snowmobiling, and cross country skiing.
 With over 40 species of fish, Lake Nipissing is a very popular fishing hole in Ontario.
 There are many sport fishing lodges along the shoreline where anglers come to catch walleye, smallmouth bass, muskie, and northern pike.
 Other species in the lake include pickerel, largemouth bass, yellow perch, muskellunge, whitefish, and cisco.
 Considered the ice fishing capital of the north, Lake Nipissing has over 2,000 huts on the lake during the frozen winter months.

 For some off-the-lake recreation, head to North Bay on the northeastern shoreline of Lake Nipissing.
-Just 3.5 hours from Toronto, North Bay is an outdoor enthusiasts dream with walking, running, biking, and rollerblading on the Kate Pace Way along Lake Nipissing's waterfront.
-There are hundreds of miles of multi-use trails, cross country ski trails, and snowshoe trails in the area, as well as, ice skating rinks and snowboard hills.
+Just four hours from Toronto, North Bay is an outdoor enthusiast's dream with walking, running, biking, and rollerblading on the Kate Pace Way along Lake Nipissing's waterfront.
+There are hundreds of miles of multi-use trails, cross country ski trails, and snowshoe trails in the area, as well as ice skating rinks and snowboard hills.

 Other sites near Lake Nipissing include the Wasi Falls located at the mouth of the Wasi River, which flows into Lake Nipissing and a scenic overlook just before reaching Callander.
 The overlook offers incredible views of Lake Nipissing as well as a plaque explaining the history of the Nipissing Basin during the glacial retreat.
 Callander, located south of North Bay on Highway 11, has marinas, boat launches, boat rentals, Centennial Beach Park, and a large artist colony offering pottery, paintings, and dough art.
 Algonquin Provincial Park, located southeast of Lake Nipissing offers camping, canoeing, hiking, biking, and two museums.
 Established in 1893, the park has been established as Canada's most important park for biological and environmental research.